Your Bad Website is Costing You Money & Clients

 It's hard to know for sure, but how confident are you that you're doing everything you can to bring in new clients?
-If you either don't have a website, or your website is driving people away and you made a small investment in either time or money to improve what your website is saying to the world—estimate how many extra clients you could get per month.
+If you either don't have a website or your website is driving people away, and you made a small investment in either time or money to improve what your site is saying to the world—estimate how many extra clients you could get per month.

 Take that number and multiply it by the average number of dollars each client brings in.